gae-init/gae-init-docs/main/templates/quickstart/test.md

-Test the application using Gulp which is one of the requiremtns and a wrapper for the Cloud SDK.
+Test the application using Gulp which is one of the requirements and a wrapper for the Cloud SDK.

 1. Start the web server with the following command from the root directory of `hello`: